 But that's only the first step.
 Once the recruiter agrees to put in a request for a waiver, the chain of command will have to approve it.
 The more serious the waiver the higher up the chain of command it will have to travel, and the longer it will take.

 Common waivers have an easier process to follow.
 The more difficult issues, such as seeking a waiver for a serious medical condition or criminal activity, usually have a strict timeline and are much more difficult to obtain.

-Most Common Approved and Disapproved Waivers
+Most Commonly Approved and Disapproved Waivers

-Age - Age waivers in the military do often occur depending upon the job.
-Jobs in special ops rarely have age waivers, but they do occur on a case by case basis.
+Age: Jobs in special ops rarely have age waivers, but they do occur on a case by case basis.
 Regular military age waivers for professional jobs in the legal, medical, religious fields are often waived due to force requirement needs.